RobertCawBrush/TouchOfModernClone/readme.md

 If you want to see the code in ES5 look into the `bundle.js`, This code is generated so I'm not completely sure how it looks.
 For my intended code look at the `script.js`.

+make sure to run `npm install`, I converted the CDN's to local libraries as I work offline from time to time.

 <h2>Formatting</h2>

 An IIFE was wrapped around the entire script to avoid variable leakage